How Gratitude Can Change Your Life

 13. it makes a lot of sense, when you become grateful for the things you have your mind will automatically think positively and search for the good things instead of being focused on the bad ones

-14. Hi Mare .. especially at this time of year .. we should be grateful for being in the free world, and having things that most people in this world do not have – the main one of these is choice.
+14. We should be grateful for being in the free world, and having things that most people in this world do not have – the main one of these is choice.

 By being grateful for all small mercies – saying thank you, a smile, a laugh, a little extra time, enter joyfully into the spirit of the season .. can all change others lives as well as our own.